Fibo12358/Times-table/README.md

 # Times Tables Trainer (Streamlit)

-A calm, keypad-first trainer for multiplication tables:
+A calm, mobile-first trainer for multiplication tables:
 - Randomised questions, with min/max tables.
 - Per-question timer bar (top) and session timer bar (bottom).
 - On-screen keypad; auto-submit when the answer reaches the right number of digits.